appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day5/+page.md

 > - When the file has been read, print a message to the console to indicate that the file has been read.
 >

+By the end of thisday, you should have a good understanding of how to write asynchronous code in Dart using Futures and async/await.

-## Examples
+## Tips

-1. Understand the Basics: Start by understanding the basics of asynchronous programming, including **Futures** and **async/await**.
+- Understand the Basics: Start by understanding the basics of asynchronous programming, including **Futures** and **async/await**.
 Read through the resources provided below and build the given project.

-2. Use Async/Await for File Operations: Use the `dart:io` library to read and write files asynchronously using async/await.
+- Use Async/Await for File Operations: Use the `dart:io` library to read and write files asynchronously using async/await.

 ```dart
 import 'dart:io';